keithbuckholz/prisoners-dilemma/README.md

 dilemma-credits
 ```

-dilemma-tournaments and -population have several additional arguments which can
+dilemma-tournaments and -population have several additional arguments which can be given to modify the respective simulation.
+For more details on possible arguments see the following entries:
-be given to modify the respective simulation.
-See their entries below for more
+<a id="prisoners_dilemma.tournament.tournament.tournament">prisoners-dilemma.tournament.tournament.tournament</a>
-detail.
+<a id="prisoners_dilemma.population.population.population">prisoner-dilemma.population.population.population</a>

 dilemma-tournament will run a series of dilemmas to test every included decision making algorithm against every other included algorithm.